Classic Motorcycle Build

 On each side of the headlamp is a bolt, washer, and spacer, which go through the left and right brackets.

-The bike needs to be propped up just enough so the front wheel may be removed.
+The front end needs to be propped up just enough so the wheel may be removed.

 Norton Commando 850 Roadster